AldyPy/seleksister-24/Klak-klak-klakulator/README.md

 1.0
 ```

 The actual result is `1.000000009`.
 That is a difference of less than `10e-7` which is less than a `0.000000000001%` error with respect to the original operands' magnitudes.
-Unless this calculator is going to be used for intergalactic space travel, I think you can trust it.
+Unless this calculator is going to be used for intergalactic space travel, I'd say you can trust it.

+3. I have never used Perl before.
+The code is quite.. unreadable.

 ## Author